-Pension expense for the fiscal year ending June 30, 2022 was (146,167).
+Pension expense for the fiscal year ending June 30, 2024, was (\$83,786).

-Plan Membership

-Membership in the State Board Supplemental Retirement Plan consisted of the following as of June 30, 2021, the most recent full actuarial valuation date.
-Since FY22 was a roll forward year, consistent participant data was used for the roll-forward.
+Plan Membership.
+Membership in the State Board Supplemental Retirement Plan consisted of the following as of January 1, 2023, the most recent full actuarial valuation date.

 Number of Participating Members